 Aigburth Park is approximately three miles from the downtown Creative Campus and the Hope Park campus.
 The Halls are set in landscaped gardens and are near a wealth of shops, banks, bars, restaurants, plus a library and church in the immediate vicinity.
 There are regular free shuttle busses that run to the Hope Park campus, and lots of buses to downtown Liverpool, plus the train stop is only minutes away.

-St Michael’s consists of single rooms in self-contained apartments.
-The rooms are generous in size and contain a single bed, wardrobe, shelves, a desk and chair plus a sink.
-In St Michael’s showers and bathrooms are shared by the residents of the apartment.
+St Michael’s consists of single rooms in self-contained apartments of between three and five rooms.
+The study rooms are generous in size and contain a single bed, wardrobe, study area and chair plus an en-suite shower, basin and toilet.
+Residents share a self-catering kitchen with dining area.

 Please feel free to email us with any specific questions at email@example.com